Yeti (Doctor Who): Design

 For their re-appearance in The Web of Fear, the original costumes had already started to deteriorate, and many had criticised the "cuddly" Yeti designs.
 As a result, the next design was made to be "rougher" and had glowing eyes.
 They used yak hair for their construction, were slightly smaller sized than the originals, and wielded "web guns" to attack, unlike before where they solely used their physical strength.
 They were constructed by freelance prop builders Jack and John Lowell.
 The team ran into problems with the Yeti as several action sequences could not be performed, such as a scene where a Yeti lifts and throws a soldier, due to how heavy the costumes were.
 Director Douglas Camfield grew to dislike the Yeti as he found them limiting in stories.
 An original Yeti costume from The Abominable Snowmen was used briefly in the serial as a display piece in a museum, and the old design was transitioned to the new design during the serial's events.
 As a result of the Yeti's popularity and the new design, prior to the airing of The Web of Fear, a special trailer featuring Patrick Troughton in character as the Second Doctor was shown, telling audiences to expect far scarier Yeti in the serial.

 For "The Five Doctors", a re-used, flea-infested costume from The Web of Fear was used to depict the Yeti in the serial.

-Brian Hodgson of the BBC Radiophonic Workshop developed a Yeti roar for the Yetis' second appearance, created by slowing down the sound of a flushing toilet.
+Brian Hodgson of the BBC Radiophonic Workshop developed a Yeti roar for the Yeti's second appearance, created by slowing down the sound of a flushing toilet.
 The control sphere sound effects were also done by Hodgson, and were used in both Yeti serials.
 The Yeti were portrayed by various actors across their two appearances.